SpanKey: Dynamic Key Space Conditioning for Neural Network Access Control: Introduction

+Neural networks are widely deployed as online services, embedded systems, or APIs.
+The core requirement for \emph{inference gating} and \emph{access control} is straightforward: authorized users who hold a valid key should obtain usable predictions; unauthorized users should receive degraded, low-utility, or detectably corrupted output.
+Prior work approaches related problems through cryptographic protocols~\citep{homomorphic} or hardware isolation~\citep{tee} to protect model confidentiality; a separate line studies watermarking and intellectual-property claims~\citep{watermarking}.
+These routes differ from what we investigate here---a lightweight, model-native conditioning gate---in problem setting, security assumptions, and deployment cost.

-SpanKey keeps weights unencrypted and makes no claim of cryptographic confidentiality at inference.
-Keys enter only as \emph{conditioning} on the forward pass.
-The question we ask is whether ordinary supervised training can tie ``authorized'' behavior to key injection from a secret subspace, while keys drawn outside that subspace reliably degrade behavior.
+SpanKey sits at the low-computation-overhead end of the design space.
+It does not encrypt weights, nor does it offer cryptographically meaningful confidentiality guarantees.
+The key is modeled as a \emph{conditioning variable} on the forward pass.
+The question we ask is: \emph{does there exist a supervised learning procedure that ties ``authorized behavior,'' in a statistical sense, to key injections from a secret subspace, while substantially degrading the behavior produced by keys sampled outside that subspace?}

-\paragraph{Comparison to related lines of work.} \textbf{(1)~Cryptography and trusted hardware.} Homomorphic evaluation, MPC, and TEEs \citep{homomorphic,secureml,tee} aim at \emph{confidential computation} under their own latency and protocol costs.
-That goal is not ours; we study gating on a plaintext API and claim \textbf{no} comparable cryptographic guarantee.

-\textbf{(2)~Watermarking and model IP.} Watermarks, EncryIP, Model Lock, and related work \citep{watermarking,encryip,modellock,deepip,textwatermarksurvey} focus on ownership, piracy detection, hiding parameters, or copy control; surveys on Deep IP and LLM watermarks \citep{deepip,textwatermarksurvey} stress attribution and fingerprints.
-Those metrics differ from per-forward utility under a key.
-SpanKey is about \emph{runtime} behavior when a key is present or absent.

-\textbf{(3)~K-OTG and locking methods.} K-OTG \citep{kotg} scrambles LLM hidden states orthogonally and trains an unauthorized block; EncryIP \citep{encryip} randomizes \emph{labels} with public-key machinery; ModelLock \citep{modellock} uses diffusion edits and a keyed data pipeline.
-SpanKey instead fixes an \emph{explicit low-dimensional} $\mathrm{Span}(B)$ and injects at mid layers additively or multiplicatively, which lines up with how we analyze margins and deny losses.
-We do not rely on adapters or label encryption pipelines.